jfuruness/lib_youtube_cd_burner/README.md

    * 0.1.8 - Removed special characters from file names - appeared to cause an error where songs have no volume
    * 0.1.9 - Removed excess files from package that were accidentally downloaded
    * 0.2.0 - Removed songs that had infinitely negative volume and normalized volume before adding silence
+   * 0.2.1 - pydbub breaks on surround sound 5.1.
+They have yet to fix this bug, used ffmpeg instead

 ## Credits
 * [lib\_youtube\_cd\_burner](#lib\_youtube\_cd\_burner)